panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 For a shorter syntax when declaring methods on object literals, the shorthand method declaration is preferable.

 `new Function` way to declare functions normally should not be used.
-Mainly because it opens potential security risks, doesn't allow code auto-complete in editors and loses the engine optimizations.
+Mainly because it opens potential security risks, doesn't allow code auto-complete in editors, and loses the engine optimizations.

 *Do you prefer arrow functions or function expressions?!*